 Progressive Web Applications (PWAs) are another big trend and are difficult to achieve using a Shopify theme.

-A PWA is a way of providing native app-like features through your website, without the user having to download an app through the app store, such as Google Play or Apple store.
-Instead, the website in the browser asks the visitor if they want to download the website as an app.
-With a PWA, your website...
+A PWA is a way of providing native app-like features through your website, without the user having to find and download an app through the Google Play or Apple store.
+Instead, the website in the browser asks the visitor if they want to download the website as an app —which happens near enough instantly.
+You get some native app-like features without the expense and overhead of building your own native app for each device operating system.
+With a PWA, your website:

 You want to keep project costs low.
 With all the extra workshopping, development and complexity, you’ll be dealing with a much larger project.

 You don’t want a high ongoing cost of ownership.
 You'll be maintaining a codebase that requires a deep skill set, therefore you will need agency help or a developer with experience in Node.js and React/Vue as well as the Shopify ecosystem.